Amish Zucchini Bread Recipe || Moist And Easy To Make

 Instructions

-1. Spread zucchini out on a flour sack lined sheet pan and sprinkle it lightly with salt.
-Allow it to sit for 15 minutes.
+• Prepare zucchini: Spread grated zucchini on a flour sack towel-lined sheet pan and sprinkle lightly with salt.
+Let it sit for 15 minutes to draw out excess moisture.

-6. In a large bowl, combine the zucchini, eggs, olive oil, sugar, vanilla extract, salt, and the liquid from the zucchini.
+• Combine wet ingredients: In a large bowl, mix together the zucchini, eggs, olive oil, sugar, vanilla extract, salt, and the reserved zucchini liquid.

-7. In a large bowl, whisk together flour, cinnamon, nutmeg, baking soda, and baking powder.
+• Whisk dry ingredients: In another large bowl, whisk together the flour, cinnamon, nutmeg, baking soda, and baking powder.

-8. Combine the wet and dry ingredients by hand mixing with a wooden spoon.
-Do not overmix.
+• Mix wet and dry ingredients: Gently combine the wet and dry ingredients using a wooden spoon.
+Be careful not to overmix.

-10. Bake for 50-60 minutes.
-Until a knife inserted in the center comes out clean.
+• Bake: Bake for 50-60 minutes, or until a knife inserted into the center comes out clean.

 Leave a Reply